jmettraux/aac_magic/src/spells.md

 Bowling silver ball.

-The weaver throws a ball that pushes anything in its way.
+The caster throws a ball that pushes anything in its way.
 Direct damage is not dealt, but shields and spears are pushed aside and the ball does not yield.

 Getting stuck between a silver ball and a thick wall might hurt.